MariamAsall/MPI-Parallel-Processing-Website/README.md

 ### **C.2 Word Count**

+**How it works:**
-- **Data Split:** The input text file is partitioned into sections, one per MPI process, ensuring words are not split at boundaries.
+- The input text file is divided into sections, one per MPI process.
-- **Local Computation:** Each process counts the occurrences of words in its section, storing results in a local hash table.
+- Each process counts word occurrences in its section independently and stores results in a local hash table.
+- After counting, each process sends its hash table to the master process.
-- **Aggregation:** All local hash tables are sent to the master process, which merges them to obtain the total word counts.
+- The master process merges all hash tables to get the final word counts for the entire file[2].

+**Parallelization:**
+- The workload is distributed so each process gets a nearly equal number of bytes to process.
+- Overlaps at section boundaries are handled to avoid splitting words[2].

 ![image](https://github.com/user-attachments/assets/eb94d3f6-4e41-4767-8afa-923a1c4eeb6e)
 ![image](https://github.com/user-attachments/assets/9ff31429-2204-4b21-8985-4c0d7e26d9d2)